Cisco-Talos/clamav-documentation/src/manual/Signatures/LogicalSignatures.md

   - `r [CLAMAV_ROLLING]` specifies to use the given offset as the starting location to search for a match as opposed to the only location; applies to subsigs without maxshifts.
 By default, in order to facilatate normal ClamAV offset behavior, PCREs are auto-anchored (only attempt match on first offset); using the rolling option disables the auto-anchoring.

   - `e [CLAMAV_ENCOMPASS]` specifies to CONFINE matching between the specified offset and maxshift; applies only when maxshift is specified.
-Note: DECREASES time needed to run the PCRE.
+    > _Note_: DECREASES time needed to run the PCRE.

   - `i [PCRE_CASELESS]`